awsa2ron/docker-kvs-build/README.md

-# Using Docker images for Producer SDK (CPP and GStreamer plugin):
+# Using Docker images for Producer SDK building:

-Please follow the four steps below to get the Docker image for Producer SDK (includes CPP and GStreamer plugin) and start streaming to Kinesis Video.
+Please follow the four steps below to get the Docker image for Producer SDK building.

 #### Pre-requisite: